What Happens if I Do Not Have Health Insurance?

 The increasing scenario in today’s society is the lack of health insurance among individuals who are injured.
 This presents many difficulties when an injured party incurs medical expenses following a personal injury.
 Liability Insurance companies generally refuse to pay medical expenses as they come in, preferring instead to only make one lump sum payment when all medical treatment is complete.
 This delay will often result in unwanted phone calls, threats, letters, and other forms of harassing collection attempts.
 This adds an additional layer of stress to individuals who are trying to recover from their injuries.
 In addition, if an uninsured victim is unable to pay for their medical treatment as the bills come in, medical providers will terminate necessary medical care, thereby preventing the injured party from a full and proper health recovery.

 Retaining a Missouri personal injury lawyer will make the process of recovery much more relaxing and confident for an injured party.
 A Missouri personal injury attorney will immediately go to work contacting medical providers to inform the provider that they will be paid from the proceeds after the case settles.
 Medical providers are more trusting when an attorney informs them that coverage is available, and the attorney is working to ensure they are paid for their services.
 Some medical providers will accept this arrangement, in which case the injured party has the opportunity to receive the medical care they require.
-However, many medical providers will not accept this arrangement, and in those situations the inured party faces extreme difficulty in their road to recovery.
+However, many medical providers will not accept this arrangement, and in those situations, the injured party faces extreme difficulty in their road to recovery.
 A Missouri personal injury lawyer has the tools required to assist injured parties through this unfair and complex process.